 Irlen syndrome - Visual Stress - are coloured lenses the best option?

-Individuals diagnosed with Irlen Syndrome also called Scotopic sensitivity or Mears / Irlen syndrome are frequently prescribed coloured overlays or tints, but is this their best option?
+Often individuals diagnosed with Irlen Syndrome (also called Scotopic sensitivity or Mears / Irlen syndrome) are frequently prescribed coloured overlays or tints, but is this their best option?

 Irlen Syndrome is thought to cause visual problems for many people because it alters the way they see things.
 The problems are caused by the way in which the brain interprets the visual information that is being sent through the eyes.
 Having Irlen Syndrome prevents many people from reading effectively and efficiently.
 Individuals are often unaware of the extra energy and effort they are putting into reading and perception.